 Paediatric Oncology at SKMCH&RC, Lahore

-SKMCH&RC, Lahore is the only hospital in the country to offer autologous bone marrow transplant treatment for lymphoma and solid tumours.
-This service has regularly reported excellent results since its inception in 2009.
-Allo-Bone marrow transplant has been initiated in year 2019 in Malignant Haematology and is offered to patients who are eligible for this treatment.
+SKMCH&RC, Lahore is amongst few hospitals in the country to offer autologous bone marrow transplant treatment for lymphoma and solid tumours.
+This service has reported excellent results since its inception in 2009.
+Allogeneic-Bone marrow transplant commenced in 2019 in Malignant Haematology and is offered to patients who are eligible for this treatment.
 Our transplant programme is supported by state-of-the-art apheresis equipment, HEPA filtered and negative air pressured isolation rooms and excellent laboratory facilities.

-Inpatients: The Pediatric Oncology department has a dedicated 34-bedded Inpatient unit with an average of 28-35 children admitted at any given time.
-Intensive care unit (ICU) facility is also available for children requiring such care.
+Inpatients: The Paediatric Oncology department has a dedicated 34-bed Inpatient unit with an average of 28-35 children admitted at any given time.
+Intensive care unit (ICU) facility is also available for children requiring such care, led by paediatric intensivists.

-Chemotherapy Bay: The department has a 10-bed day unit where outpatient chemotherapy is provided to 35-40 patients every day.
+Chemotherapy Bay: The department has a 10-beded unit where outpatient chemotherapy is provided to 40-50 patients every day.

-Outpatient Antibiotic Therapy Bay: This outpatient clinic provides services for administration of parental antibiotics for Oncology patients with average 50-60 visits per day.
-Those needing growth factors (GCSF, EPO etc.), elective blood transfusions and blood thinners e.g. Enoxaparin are also accommodated in the same facility.
+Outpatient Antibiotic Therapy Bay: This outpatient bay provides services for administration of parenteral antibiotics for oncology patients with an average of 50-60 visits per day.
+Those needing growth factors (GCSF), elective blood transfusions and blood thinners e.g. Enoxaparin are also accommodated in the same facility.

 TRAINING OPPORTUNITIES FOR PHYSICIANS

-Training in Paediatric Oncology has been established within the department.
-The fellowship programme in Paediatric Oncology provides training in all aspects of oncology as well as Malignant Haematology through a structured training programme recognized by the College of Physicians and Surgeons Pakistan, leading to second FCPS in Paediatric Oncology.
+Fellowship programme in Paediatric Oncology provides training in all aspects of oncology, as well as Malignant Haematology through a structured training curriculum recognised by the College of Physicians and Surgeons Pakistan (CPSP), leading to second FCPS in Paediatric Oncology.

-Departmental academic activity includes daily patient ward rounds, weekly Grand rounds, Fellow teaching every week with presentations, Journal clubs, protocol reviews and Multi-disciplinary meetings for leukaemia, lymphomas, bone marrow transplant, sarcomas and neuro oncology.
+Departmental academic activity includes daily patient ward rounds, weekly grand rounds, weekly fellow teaching sessions, journal clubs, protocol reviews and multi-disciplinary meetings for leukaemia, lymphomas, bone marrow transplant, sarcomas and neuro oncology.
 Paediatric Tumour Boards are also held every week.

-Elective students come to the department from all over the country and includes medical students as well as Medical Oncology Post Graduate trainees who have to do rotation in Paediatric Oncology as part of their CPSP-based curriculum.
+Elective students come to the department from all over the country and include medical students, as well as Medical Oncology Post Graduate trainees who rotate in Paediatric Oncology as part of their CPSP-based curriculum.